 LimeLight Photofacial Process for Discoloration

-This cutting-edge technology uses a medical laser to deliver highly targeted pulses of light to the damaged areas of skin.
+This cutting-edge technology uses a medical laser to deliver highly targeted pulses of light to the damaged areas of the skin.

 At the same time, the laser energy stimulates the dermis and boosts both elastin and collagen production.
-The procedure is able to dramatically improve skin tone and makes it appear uniform and healthier while significantly diminishing discoloration.
+The procedure is able to dramatically improve skin tone and make it appear uniform and healthier while significantly diminishing discoloration.

 One of the main benefits of IPL is that there are no side effects or risks of scarring or bruising.
 However, this depends on a client-by-client basis and on the staff member doing the procedure.